WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 15: Notify user about eligibility for free shipping

-Notify user about eligibility for free shipping when the order total reaches 50€.
+As a user when I make purchases equal to 50 euros or more I expect free shipping.
 (20 euros minimum order for free shipping)

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|